VS

 Final Drive Type chain

-Fuel System Electronic fuel injection (EFI)
+Fuel System Electronic Fuel Injection Electronic fuel injection (EFI)

 On-Road Price (Subsidy Adjusted, ₹) 1132094

-Price Variants | 170545 Standard | 925000 | Single variant (Dual-channel ABS, bi-directional quick-shifter, ride-modes)
+Price Variants STD | 174368 TFT | 182360 Standard | 988551 | Single variant (Dual-channel ABS, bi-directional quick-shifter, ride-modes)

 Pros Rev-happy, fun engine: The 164 cc liquid-cooled engine produces about 19 PS and feels very lively, especially when pushed.
 Excellent handling: Lightweight trellis frame (147 kg) paired with good-quality WP suspension gives very agile and precise cornering.
 Premium braking setup: It comes with a large 320 mm front disc and dual-channel ABS + supermoto mode for confident and versatile braking.
 Modern, useful features: Full LED lighting, slip-and-assist clutch, digital LCD display, and optional Bluetooth connectivity via KTM Connect.
 Good low-end tractability: A large portion of torque is available at low RPMs, which makes it very manageable in city traffic.
 Improved heat management: Bigger radiator keeps engine heat under check, even in traffic-heavy conditions.
-Strong mid-range torque from the 776 cc twin engine — great for both city and touring.
+Strong mid-range torque from the 776 cc twin engine, great for both city and touring.
 Modern features like ride modes, traction control, and quick-shifter add premium feel.
-Comfortable riding posture — sporty yet practical for daily use.
+Comfortable riding posture, sporty yet practical for daily use.
 Good build quality and attractive design.
 Meets latest emission standards (OBD-2B compliant).

-Starter Electric
+Starter Self Start Only Electric

 Transmission 6 Speed Manual 6-speed, bi-directional quick-shifter, assist & slipper clutch